 Idris has participated in numerous group exhibitions in Singapore, Malaysia and Indonesia.
 He has held three solo exhibitions—Water Strokes of Idris (1999); Singapura Chantek: Five decades of Painting Singapore (2013); and Khazanah (2017).
 In 2013, he participated in an art residency in Bali, organised by Maya Gallery Singapore, culminating in a group exhibition, The Journey, with other Singaporean and Balinese artists, at the gallery.

 Specialising in watercolour, Idris painted his street scenes on site for many years, often choosing those off the beaten track.
 Despite being mostly self-taught, his responses to the beauty of buildings and places have attracted many collectors.
 Apart from landscapes, he also painted portraits; he once did a commissioned painting of Singapore’s former President, Mr and Mrs Wee Kim Wee.
 Idris’s works have been collected by the National Gallery Singapore, National Heritage Board and various government ministries in Singapore and Malaysia, as well as private organisations and individuals.

-With a natural gift for drawing, Idris embarked on a career in the advertising industry for 20 years.
-A member of APAD (Angkatan Pelukis Aneka Daya) since the 60s, he was their art teacher for young children from 1964 to the 80s.
-He also taught art at various secondary schools.
+With a talent for drawing, Idris embarked on a career as a visualiser and illustrator in the advertising industry for 20 years, including being part of a few successful campaigns while working for ACE Advertising and Ted Bates Singapore.
+He was also an art teacher for young children at APAD's TUNAS classes from 1964 to the 80s, taught art at secondary schools and mentored art teachers.